So let's put all of the pieces together to understand the illusion:

 - The view switches to the "opening version" of the car, which pulls up in the Batcave set, stops and unfolds so Batman can get out.

 All of those different, real, physical versions of the car come together in the movie to create the illusion of the Batmobile.

 As Nathan points out, understanding this process gives you an appreciation for why a modern film can cost so much to make.
 The Batmobile itself is eight different versions of the same car, built and managed by several teams containing dozens of people.
 The "Batmobile" cost many millions of dollars in research, development and fabrication.

-For more information on the Batmobile, "Batman Begins" and related topics, check out the links on the next page.
+For more information on the Batmobile, "Batman Begins" and related topics, check out the links below.